LoyolaChicagoBooks/scalaworkshop/source/android.rst

        for details.
 The system passes this method a Bundle in which you can save state information about the activity as name-value pairs, using methods such as ``putString()`` and ``putInt()``.

-Acknowledgments
-  We thank Kathleen Hayes and Gary Brown from Typesafe for having provided T-shirts to the presenters.